This is the one I spoke about when I said, "He who comes after me has surpassed me because he was before me." (NIV).

-At one point, John had been ahead (emprosthen) of Jesus.
+At one point, John had been in front of/ahead (emprosthen) of Jesus.
 But John the Baptist tells us that he must decrease and Jesus must increase.
 In this way, Jesus then becomes ahead (emprosthen) of John as we read at John 1:15 and John 1:30.

 3. "first of me"

 These words refer to the priority of Jesus and his ministry.
 Jesus always had a higher priority than John.
-John's ministry was simply to prepare people for Jesus' ministry.
+John's ministry was simply to prepare people for Jesus' ministry and the work of the Father through Jesus.
 This was true long before John the Baptist was born since God had promised this Messiah to Israel.
 Jesus was the Lamb who "had been slain from the foundation of the world" (Revelation 13:8).
 The Messiah's mission was always a higher priority than John the Baptist or his ministry.

 However, it highly unlikely that John is referring to chronological time.
 The Greek word here can be used to refer to first in time or it can be used to refer to first in rank, superiority in importance.
 John 1:27 clarifies what John intended:

 He who comes after me, the thong of whose sandal I am not worthy to untie.”